Hoyasumii/bee-movie/README.md

 That bowl is gnarly.
 Except for those dirty yellow rings!

 Kenneth!
-What are you doing?
+What are you doing?!